StackVista/stackstate-docs/configure/stackstate_log_files/kubernetes_sts_log_files.md

 | Synchronization | `stackstate-server` |
 | View health state | `stackstate-server` |

-You can access logs on a specific pod the [`kubectl logs` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
+You can access logs on a specific pod using the [`kubectl logs` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
 For example:

 ```
 kubectl logs stackstate-server